zapier/visual-builder/docs/_publish/launch-process/zps.md

 **Can I modify who can access my integration’s Zapier Partner Sandbox?**

-You can't manually add or remove users to your integration’s Zapier Partner Sandbox workspace.
-Qualifying users must request access by submitting the form linked at the top of the "Manage Team" page in the developer platform for their qualifying integration.
+Qualifying users can request access by submitting the form linked at the top of the "Manage Team" page in the developer platform for their qualifying integration.
+You can also manually add other integration team members to your Zapier Partner Sandbox workspace.
+When manually adding users, they will receive an email requiring them to accept the Zapier Partner Sandbox Terms of Use.
+If the Terms of Use are not agreed to within 7 days, their access will be removed.
+If ineligible members are added to your Zapier Partner Sandbox (ie users that are not an Admin or Collaborator for your integration), their access will be removed within 1 business day.

 **Can I lose access to Zapier Partner Sandbox?**